Teamwork/android-clean-architecture/README.md

 # Clean Architecture on Android: the Teamwork.com way!
 The purpose of this repository is to showcase, with a very simple (but hopefully clear) sample Android project, how we implement Uncle Bob's [Clean Architecture](https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html) in our applications.
+**This is not a working demo app**: the only purpose of the classes in the project is to demonstrate how the dependency graphs work with the configuration explained below, and to illustrate which dependencies are typically involved in this type of architecture.

 Given that broad nature of the topic and the amount of implementation details necessary to implement a working production project, we have simplified our example as much as possible and focused solely on the following areas:
 - **Module structure:** each architecture layer has its own module, following closely the _Clean_ principles and naming.